Adyel/adyel.github.io/me/index.md

 layout: about
 ---

 Hello, my name is Adyel.
-Figuring out how Web works.
+Figuring out how Internet works.

 # What do you do?
-Fresher BSc CSE Student.
-Don't know anyhing yet.
+Fresh graduate from CS at BracU.
+Current job is a associate software enginner at [Therap LLC](https://www.therapservices.net).

 # What programming languages do you use?
-I know Basic/Intermadiate C++
+I am most comforted with Java, Kotlin, TypeScript, and Python.
+Have some experience with C++ with QT framework.
+Love the concepts of Rust programming language.
+Plaing with the idea of functional programming for a while now.